 One of the most talked-about features of the iPhone X was the price tag.
 The new flagship phone set loyal Apple users back $999 — more than any iPhone before it.

-Most speculations about the second generation iPhone X and new iPhone X Plus say the phones will have two rear-facing cameras (a wide-angle lens and a telephoto lens), while the LCD iPhone will come with a single rear-facing camera.
+Most speculations about the second generation iPhone X and new iPhone XS say the phones will have two rear-facing cameras (a wide-angle lens and a telephoto lens), while the LCD iPhone will come with a single rear-facing camera.

-However, a report from Forbes claims the iPhone X Plus will not just be bigger in terms of physical size: There will also be a third camera, possibly there to improve low-light photography.
-In other words, dark restaurants and poor nighttime lighting will have nothing on the X Plus.
+However, a report from Forbes claims the iPhone XS will not just be bigger in terms of physical size: There will also be a third camera, possibly there to improve low-light photography.
+In other words, dark restaurants and poor nighttime lighting will have nothing on the XS.

-This piece has been updated to reflect a new report on colors.
+This piece has been updated to reflect the date of Apple's September event and a new report from 9to5Mac.